jeremysb1/MITx_6.00.1x/README.md

 Taking this course, while working through "Structure and Interpretation of Computer Programs", gave me a good foundation to begin projects and learn more complex subject matter in computer science.

-Included in a separate file is a verified course certificate issued by edX.
+A verified course certificate issued by edX is included in a separate file.